Blatzar/scraping-tutorial/devtools_detectors.md

 I do not actually know how this works, but the loop seems gets triggered in the presence of a debugger.
 Either way this instantly freezes the webpage in firefox and makes it very unresponsive in chrome and does not rely on `console.log()`.
 You could bypass this by doing `const _0x39426c = null` in violentmonkey, but this bypass is not doable with heavily obfuscated js.

+If you just want to see the network log that is possible with extensions, see [Web Sniffer](https://chrome.google.com/webstore/detail/web-sniffer/ndfgffclcpdbgghfgkmooklaendohaef?hl=en)

-This is why I tracked down the functions making devtools detection possible in the firefox source code and compiled a version which is undetectable by any of these tools.
+I tracked down the functions making devtools detection possible in the firefox source code and compiled a version which is undetectable by any of these tools.

 **Linux build**: //TODO